timbirk/python-publicholiday/README.md

 # Run a script on a public holiday
 $ publicholiday && /thing/to/run.sh

-# Don't run a thing on public holidays
+# Run a script on all days that are not public holidays
 $ publicholiday || /thing/to/run.sh
 ```